-“How in the world did you find us? ” is how the website of the Organized Crime winery greets you when you land there, and they have a point.
-An obscure little house winery on the Beamsville Bench in Niagara’s wine country, Organized Crime isn’t on everyone’s radar.
+“How in the world did you find us? ” is how the website of the Organized Crime Winery greets you when you land there, and they have a point.
+An obscure little house winery on the Beamsville Bench in Niagara’s wine country, Organized Crime Winery isn’t on everyone’s radar.
 But it should be.
 Not just for the wine itself inside their bottles, but for the equally memorable story that inspired the design on the outside of them.

 As an art director who has worked in advertising for many years, brands interest me, especially the stories behind them.
 And while a lot of brands these days desperately seek to manufacture authenticity, Organized Crime lives up to its brand in everything from the attitude of its rebellious proprietor, Krystyna, to the design of its labels.

 Let’s start with Krystyna, who operates the winery along with her husband, albeit a bit reluctantly.
 An artist first, and former art director herself for Harlequin books, Krystyna’s first passion is painting, but indulging her husband’s passion for winemaking has meant that her painting studio down the hill sees a lot less of her than the vineyards surrounding it.